 RoleRights holder, sublicensing partner, telecom route, or distribution partner

-Consumer-Facing RouteRTE Player on the public side plus the final Irish commercial route once publicly named
+Public Viewing RouteRTÉ television and RTÉ Player on the public side, plus the Irish commercial route once the downstream outlet is named

 Direct Standalone AccessNo standalone Saran Sports consumer app publicly identified